squeaktoy/hearth/README.md

 ### Phase 0: Pre-Production

-In phase 0, Hearth will document its purpose, propose an implementation, decide on which libraries and resources to use in its development, and find a handful of core developers who understand Hearth's goals and who are capable of meaningfully contributing in the long run.
+In phase 0, Hearth documents its purpose, proposes an implementation, decides on which libraries and resources to use in its development, and finds a handful of core developers who understand Hearth's goals and who are capable of meaningfully contributing in the long run.